c0dycode/Borderlands-Hex-Multitool/Readme.md

 A: This is usually not needed.
 However, people that come across this limit now have an automatic way of patching.
    Example here: https://github.com/c0dycode/BL2ModStuff/tree/master/Hexediting#removing-the-100-element-limit

+Q: Can I patch my game to level higher than 92 aswell?

+A: Yes.
+You can right click on the box where you enter your desired max level to "Unlock" it, up to 255.
+   At the time of the release of the v1.12 version these are these known issues:
+   - Usually there is no Loot anymore (neither Ammo/Grenades in Boxes, Vendors or anywhere else)
+   - Your game will most likely crash when saving/loading the game (if not at 93, it definitely does pretty much everytime beyond 100)

 Q: My Paths are not saving, what should I do?

 A: Go to "%localappdata%\BorderlandsHexMultitool" and delete the subfolders, then try again!